 Beyond biochemistry is the intercellular regulation at the tissue and systems level that both suppress the isolated behavior of individual cells and suppresses the intercellular behavior of functional anatomical units.
 An illustration of this is the power of the nervous system as a whole, under regulation by the intentional functional order of the acting organism.
 Aa case in point is the suppression of reflex action through higher level neuromuscular principles.
 This phenomenon has been studied in depth and published by the great neurophysiologist Sir Charles Sherrington (see The Integrative Action of the Nervous System).

 As the world’s first biologist and first philosopher of nature, these pages recognize and honor Aristotle for his seminal physical and biological concepts in his many works on biology and the physical world.

-Emphasizing Aristotle’s ontology of form as the final cause or ontological teleology of an objects actualization, the overarching theme of this blog is the analysis and application, from an essentially Aristotelian ontology, of emergence theory as it appears in many new scientific publications and journal articles across all of the sciences.
+Emphasizing Aristotle’s ontology of form as the formal cause of an objects actualization, and his fundamental biological concept of teleology as the organismic final cause, the overarching theme of this blog is the analysis and application, from an essentially Aristotelian ontology, of emergence theory as it appears in many new scientific publications and journal articles across all of the sciences.

 Dualism: The Key Barrier to Proper Philosophy of Science